Bonzaipot/Windows-8-Dark-Theme-for-KDE-Plasma/README.md

 ---

 ## Requirements
-- **KDE Plasma 6.5.4** (This theme was created in this version, will probably with future versions.
+- **KDE Plasma 6.5.4** (This theme was created in this version, will probably work with future versions.
 Although I think Klassy requires Plasma 6, but I'm not sure)
 - **Klassy** window decoration – [Download here](https://github.com/paulmcauley/klassy)

 ---